raydog/deno-chess/README.md

   - `from`: The departure coordinate, in algebraic notation.
   - `dest`: The destination coordinate, in algebraic notation.
-  - `promotion`: True when this is a pawn promotion, and will require that parameter when moving.
+  - `promotion`: Present when this is a promotion.
+Will be equal to one of: "Q", "R", "N", or "B".

 - **`game.isGameOver()`**